stephenhgregory/HydraNet/keras_implementation/README.md

 --output_file_name=<output_file_name>

 ```
+This command **will not** work if the user does not have ImageMagick installed.
+ImageMagick can be installed [here](https://www.tutorialspoint.com/how-to-install-imagemagick-on-ubuntu), among other places.

 **Note:** By default, the output folder of the TIFF file is the same folder as the input *png_folder*.